--granted for a term of years or in perpetuity for purposes other than pastoral, agricultural or mining, or for private residential purposes within a town.

--granted to graze stock on Crown Lands for periods not exceeding Grazing licences one year.
+-granted for a term of years or in perpetuity for purposes Special purposes leases other than pastoral, agricultural or mining, or for private residential purposes within a town.
+Grazing licences -granted to graze stock on Crown Lands for periods not exceeding one year.